deployphp/docs/servers.md

 This function takes 3 parameters, like this: `server(server_name, host, port)`.
 It returns a `Deployer\Server\Builder` object.

-To specify how to connect to server using SSH, there are a few ways:
+To specify how to connect to a server using SSH, there are a few ways:

 ### With a username and a password